Akshat111111/Hedging-of-Financial-Derivatives/README.md

 ## Code of Conduct

 We maintain a Code of Conduct to ensure a welcoming environment for all contributors.
-Please review and follow our [Cpde of Conduct](Code-of-conduct.md)
+Please review and follow our [Code of Conduct](Code-of-conduct.md)

 Thank you for your interest in contributing to the Financial Derivative Hedging Project!